israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 JavaScript Date instances

     All Date instances inherit from Date.prototype.
+The prototype object of the Date constructor can be modified to affect all Date instances.

 #### The Date Constructor